 Revocable (Living).
 Often used for “probate avoidance,” we generate revocable documents that keep the control in your hands.
 Want to add or subtract assets?
 You can.
 Interested in making a change with the stroke of a pen.
 Don’t want to give up control?
 This kind of trust is most likely for you.

-Medicaid Trusts.
+Elder Law & Medicaid Trusts.
 Irrevocable trusts have various purposes.
 For us, the typical irrevocable trust is used for Medicaid planning.
 Permanent decisions comprise this document.
 Clients creating the trusts usually forego continued control over, and rights to, the assets; the intention to preserve assets often outweighs the need to control.

 Supplemental Needs Trusts.
 Life’s uncertain.
 In other cases, it’s certain that life will involve obstacles.
 Clients looking to set aside funds for a family-member or friend with needs use third-party Supplemental Needs Trusts (SNTs).
 An individual eligible to receive assistance create a self-settled (and sometimes court-ordered) SNT.